arnoo/angelspie/README.md

 In Hy variable/function names `_` and `-` are the same, so `skip_pager` for instance can be called `skip-pager`, which is more lispy.

+## Roadmap
+- implement missing Devilspie functions
+- CI and a solid non regression suite (maybe based on docker + virtual Xorg displays ?)
+- make `browser-url` work properly on Chrome/Chromium

+You can contribute by submitting a PR for any of these items.

 ## API documentation
 ### DEVILSPIE FUNCTIONS/MACROS